armno/blog/content/post/angular-http-params-immutability/index.md

 It just feels a bit strange though when a `.set()` method doesn't actually _set_ something to the caller object.

-However, we still cannot always assume that everything is immutable, as mention in another API document page:
+However, we still cannot always assume that everything is immutable, as mentioned in another API document page:
 [Instances of HttpRequest class should not be assumed to be immutable](https://angular.io/api/common/http/HttpRequest).

 Hmm.. 🤔